makman09/makman09/README.md

 - 👋 Hi, I’m @makman09
-- 👀 I’m interested in developing product market fit for decentralized applications powered by aritifical intelligence
+- 👀 I’m interested in developing product market fit for decentralized applications powered by deep reinforcement learning
 - 🌱 I’m currently learning how to architect deep learnign network systems that can accomplish multiple tasks in multiple domains
 - 💞️ I’m looking to collaborate on
   - harvesting data through spider web crawlers